Back

 Even though it's a flea market, nothing here is second-hand, but it's actually all original and new handmade items.
 On top of that, you can find artists, performers, and musicians.
 And what's great is that everybody is keen to spend time presenting their art to the visitors.
 So you can have long, friendly chats with locals and immerse yourselves more in Korean culture.

 In Hongdae, I also found a small Vietnamese restaurant with the best phō I had ever tasted outside of Vietnam.
-Can’t remember the name of the place, though, sorry!
+I can't remember the name of the place, though.
+Sorry!
 It was a tiny spot with only a handful of seats at the bar.

 Extra: chilli trade market